This is not one of the easier things to remove from a credit report.

 Vacating the judgment or filing a motion to set aside the judgment gives you the best result possible.
 If you can afford to pay the debt or to settle the debt for close to the full balance, or if necessary, over the balance, then the creditor might be persuaded to file paperwork with the court to vacate the judgment.
-Vacating the judgment takes some extra paperwork on the creditor’s part and that plaintiff usually won’t bother for less than a very high percentage of the balance.
+Vacating the judgment takes some extra paperwork on the creditor’s part and that creditor/plaintiff usually won’t bother for less than a very high percentage of the balance.
 A vacated judgment if you can get it done has the effect of basically telling the world that the lawsuit never happened.
 Credit reporting agencies don’t report judgments where there is no judgment.
-Sometimes however, you have to ask them to remove a vacated judgment and sometimes you have to threaten them with a lawsuit and sometimes you might have to sue them to get the credit reporting agencies to comply.
+Sometimes however, you have to ask them to remove a vacated judgment and sometimes you have to threaten them with a lawsuit and sometimes you might have to actually sue the credit reporting agencies to get the credit reporting agencies to comply.
 However, most of the time it won’t come to that.

 In cases of Identity Theft or Mistaken Identity, you are supposed to be able to get the creditor and credit reporting agencies to vacate the judgment based solely on the mistake.
 You must of course prove the mistake.
 If you were a victim of Identity Theft and the identity thief opened several accounts in your name, it may be easier to prove that this judgment was also one of those incidents of malfeasance.
 With a Mistaken Identity, it may be a little harder.
 Especially if you have an extremely common name such as Smith, Jones, Nelson, Guerrero or Patel.
-A friend of mine, an Attorney name Bill Johnson, was contacted by a guy named Bill Johnson who was being sued by the Los Angeles County Child Support Enforcement Office.
+A friend of mine, an Attorney named Bill Johnson, was contacted by a guy coincidentally named Bill Johnson who was being sued by the Los Angeles County Child Support Enforcement Office.
 Bill went into court and said: “Good morning your Honor, I’m Bill Johnson representing Bill Johnson and he’s not the father and neither am I.” The account was considered “satisfied” and the case dropped.